6 Best Places for Skiing in North Carolina (+ Ski Resort Info)

 Website

-Both beginners and experts will find slopes corresponding to their skiing level.
-The type of adventures here includes skiing, snowboarding, tubing, whitewater rafting, mountain biking, horseback riding, caving, and hiking.
+Both beginners and experts will find slopes corresponding to their skiing level, with four beginner runs, nine intermediate runs, and 2 expert-level runs.
+You can also expand your type of adventure here to include skiing, snowboarding, tubing, mountain biking, caving, and hiking.

-Spanning over 54 acres of skiable terrain, 100 percent snow-making capability, 15 lighted runs, one double, one quad, and two surface lifts are what you’ll find at this NC ski resort.
+Spanning over 54 acres of skiable terrain, 100 percent snow-making capability, 15 lighted runs, one double, one quad, and two surface lifts are what you’ll find at this NC ski resort, with big updates planned for the next five years.

 Skiing and snowboarding in North Carolina